 SPI-Birds Database is a data hub of breeding data on individually marked birds, which can be requested by anyone within or outside the Network:

-- registers populations of breeding, individually marked birds.
+- registers studies of populations of breeding, individually marked birds.

 - hosts breeding and individual data from over 200 breeding populations of individually marked birds, in the original data format (i.e., as stored by each researcher or research group) and in the SPI-Birds standard data format (see here).

 - acts as a central contact point for accessing the data.